 On my personal life, I was doing all sorts of things at this time.
 I was in a business college and attending to some classes in Tampere university of technology at the same time.
 This was too much, so I dropped from business college.
 Very soon after this I got hired into one of finnish IT-companies, PerlaNet.
 Due to the nature of projects I had there, I was forced to learn SQL (to be more specific; Oracle's version of the language called PL/SQL).
 This was a very nice addition to my programming skills.

 I also attended a Java-course sponsored by PerlaNet.
-The course handled only the basics of Java-programming, and there ain't much I've used my skills in that area for.
-I'm waiting for a course for intermediate users in the future.
-If you like, you can take a look at my webcam - the frontend that downloads the images from server and shows them to the user is a Java-crapplet.
+The course handled only the basics of Java-programming, and there ain't much I've used those skills for anything productive really.
+If you like, you can take a look at my webcam (2008 note: the webcam mentioned has been offline for years now) - the frontend that downloads the images from server and shows them to the user is a Java-crapplet.

 In 2001 I moved to Sysmä to work with one of PerlaNet's partners, PerlaSoft.
 During my time there I learned a great deal of PHP, and no longer considered Perl to be the best way in creating interactivity with the user on a website.
 I also purchased a laptop computer, HP XE3, in addition to my office workstation, but I still like the retro-type feeling I get from using old computers like the C64, and hacking around in general.
 I thing this is a disease that has no cure - at least not for me, that is.